biomassive-salesforce/node-visualforce/README.md

             serverurl: 'https://test.salesforce.com', // default => https://login.salesforce.com
             apiVersion: '29.0'
           },
-          // Target-specific file lists and/or options go here.
+          // This config option is used by he package.xml generator, you can target specific files or using '*' fot targeting all of a specific type
-          pkg: {   // Package to deploy
+          pkg: {
+            staticresource: ['*'],
-            staticresource: ['*']
+            apexpage: ['*']
           }
         }
     }